- Graduate Teaching Assistant Workshop

 You must submit your completed application form to arrange an appointment.
 Please make your arrangements to take the SPEAK as soon as you can as Workshop staff time is limited and only a few tests per day can be administered.
 If you pass the SPEAK test, you will be enrolled automatically in the GTA Workshop.

 A couple of days before you are scheduled to take the SPEAK test, you may pick up a practice test to review.
 The practice test will not teach you English, but it will make you familiar with the format of the SPEAK test.

 You and your department will receive the results of your SPEAK test via email within two to three weeks.
 If you pass the SPEAK test, you are automatically enrolled in the Workshop.
-If you do not pass, it is necessary for you to take Speech 1185 IN before taking the SPEAK test again.
+If you do not pass, it is necessary for you to take the American Communication Skills Class before taking the SPEAK test again.